New York State Conservation Partnership Program

 Please see the links to the Land Trust Alliance in the right column of this page for grant applications, program updates and announcements.

 For information regarding this grant program you may contact:

 Ethan Winter (email@example.com) or Katrina Howey (firstname.lastname@example.org) in the Land Trust Alliance Northeast Office at (518) 587-0774.

 Application Deadlines and Notification

-All final applications for the 2013-2014 Conservation Partnership Program must be submitted by Friday, December 6, 2013.
-Professional Development Grant Letter's of Interest must be submitted by Friday, October 11, 2013.
+The submission period for the 2014-15 Conservation partnership program is closed.
+All final applications for the 2014-2015 Conservation Partnership Program were submitted by Monday, December 8, 2014.
+Professional Development Grant Letter's of Interest were submitted by Friday, October 17, 2014.